Disability Access Services

 • Student Success Alert Program

 • Assistive Technology

-FCC facilities include handicapped parking spaces (permit required), physically accessible restrooms, elevator access in buildings, and various forms of assistive technology available to eligible students upon request through the Services for Students with Disabilities Office.
+FCC facilities include handicapped parking spaces (permit required), physically accessible restrooms, elevator access in buildings, and various forms of assistive technology available to eligible students upon request through the DAS office.

 Please bring copies of current documentation of a disability to this meeting.